While I’m certainly no stranger to the world of online dating, it had been a while since I’d gone out on a date or met someone who interested me.

 RELATED READING: Best Fansly girls

-Can I Use Bumble For Free?
+Can I Use Bumble Dating for Free?

 Yes, even with a free account users can match with local singles, send unlimited messages, and access a handful of basic filter criteria.
 For the full Bumble experience, however, a Premium subscription is recommended.

-What Age Group is Bumble Dating For?
+What Age Group is Bumble Dating for?

 Bumble is most popular among people between the ages of 18 and 35.
 That said, Bumble is open to users of all ages and the site is growing in popularity among older singles as well.